edgedb/easy-edgedb/chapter6/index.md

 With that we now know {ref}`all three operators <docs:ref_eql_statements_update>` used after `set`: `:=`, `+=`, and `-=`.

 Let's do another update.
-Remember this?
+Remember the `lover` link on the `Person` type?
+Let's take a look at Jonathan and see how he is doing when it comes to love.

 ```edgeql
 select Person {